NIFTy-PPL/JAXbind/paper/paper.md

     out[0][()] = x1 * x2**2
 ```

-Additionally to evaluating $f$, Jax can compute Jacobian-vector products `jvp` and vector-Jacobian products `vjp` of $f$, also referred to as forward and reverse mode differentiation.
+Additionally to evaluating $f$, JAX can compute Jacobian-vector products `jvp` and vector-Jacobian products `vjp` of $f$, also referred to as forward and reverse mode differentiation.
-The Jacobian-vector product in Jax is a function applying the Jacobian of $f$ at a position $x$ to tangent vectors.
+The Jacobian-vector product in JAX is a function applying the Jacobian of $f$ at a position $x$ to tangent vectors.
 Mathematically, this operation is called pushforward of $f$ and can be denoted as $\partial f(x): T_x X \mapsto T_{f(x)} Y$, with $T_x X$ and $T_{f(x)} Y$ being the tangent spaces of $X$ and $Y$ at the positions $x$ and $f(x)$.
-As the implementation of $f$ is not Jax native, Jax cannot automatically compute the `jvp`.
+As the implementation of $f$ is not JAX native, JAX cannot automatically compute the `jvp`.
-Instead, an implementation of the pushforward has to be provided, which `jax_op` will register as the `jvp` of the Jax primitive of $f$.
+Instead, an implementation of the pushforward has to be provided, which `jax_op` will register as the `jvp` of the JAX primitive of $f$.
 For our example $f$ this Jacobian-vector-product function is given by $\partial f(x_1,x_2)(dx_1,dx_2) = x_2^2dx_1 + 2x_1x_2dx_2$.

 ```python
 def f_jvp(out, args, kwargs_dump):
     kwargs = jax_linop.load_kwargs(kwargs_dump)
     x1, x2, dx1, dx2 = args
     out[0][()] = x2**2 * dx1 + 2 * x1 * x2 * dx2
 ```

-The vector-Jacobian product `vjp` in Jax is the linear transposed of the Jacobian-vector product.
+The vector-Jacobian product `vjp` in JAX is the linear transposed of the Jacobian-vector product.
 In mathematical nomenclature this is the pullback $(\partial f(x))^{T}: T_{f(x)}Y \mapsto T_x X$ of $f$.
-In analogy to `jvp`, the user has to implement this function as Jax cannot automatically construct it.
+In analogy to `jvp`, the user has to implement this function as JAX cannot automatically construct it.
 For the example function, the vector-Jacobian product is $(\partial f(x_1,x_2))^{T}(dy) = (x_2^2dy, 2x_1x_2dy)$.

 ```python
 def f_vjp(out, args, kwargs_dump):
     kwargs = jax_linop.load_kwargs(kwargs_dump)